avidbiscuit/ait-wiki/content/mechanics/time-vortex.md

 * It also spins,the higher your throttle speed the faster it spins.

-* Here is a video made by tendo showing the vortex off,showing how to change it and such. https://www.youtube.com/watch?v=RNoBqEpZ_BM
+* Here is a video made by tendo showing the vortex off,how to change it and such. https://www.youtube.com/watch?v=RNoBqEpZ_BM